Counting Guidance for High Fidelity Text-to-Image Synthesis: Introduction

 \section{Introduction}

-Text-to-image generation aims to generate high-fidelity images given a user-specified text prompt.
-It has various applications like digital art, design, and graphics and was traditionally performed using GANs since the early start of deep learning \cite{goodfellow2014generative,karras2019style,karras2020analyzing,karras2021alias, zhang2017stackgan, zhang2018stackgan++, xu2018attngan, xia2021tedigan, patashnik2021styleclip}.
-However, GANs suffer from unstable training and a lack of diversity (mode collapse), making GANs only viable when generating images in narrow domains such as faces, animals, or vehicles.
-Recently, diffusion models \cite{ho2020denoising,song2019generative,song2020score}, a new family of generative models, show impressive, high fidelity and high diversity results with stable training procedures, outperforming GANs and shifting the research focus from GANs to diffusion \cite{nichol2021glide,ramesh2022hierarchical,saharia2022photorealistic,rombach2022high}.
-While many diffusion models were proposed recently, the open source model Stable Diffusion \cite{rombach2022high}, a latent diffusion model trained on large datasets, has become the global standard of text-to-image generation models.
+Text-to-image generation refers to the process of generating high-fidelity images based on a user-specified text prompt.
+This technology has various applications in digital art, design, and graphics.
+Traditionally, this was done using Generative Adversarial Networks (GANs) since the early days of deep learning \cite{goodfellow2014generative,karras2019style,karras2020analyzing,karras2021alias, zhang2017stackgan, zhang2018stackgan++, xu2018attngan, xia2021tedigan, patashnik2021styleclip}.
+However, GANs have limitations such as unstable training and lack of diversity (mode collapse), making them suitable only for generating images in specific domains like faces, animals, or vehicles.
+Recently, diffusion models \cite{ho2020denoising,song2019generative,song2020score}, a new family of generative models, have shown impressive, high-fidelity, and diverse results with stable training procedures, outperforming GANs, shifting the research focus from GANs to diffusion \cite{nichol2021glide,ramesh2022hierarchical, saharia2022photorealistic,rombach2022high}.
+While many diffusion models have been proposed recently, the open source model Stable Diffusion \cite{rombach2022high}, a latent diffusion model trained on large datasets, has become the global standard for text-to-image generation models.
+Furthermore, Stable Diffusion, with its strong text-to-image generation capability, has been applied to various domains, including image editing \cite{mokady2023null,kang2024eta} and unified multimodal models \cite{ge2023making,sun2023generative,zeng2024can}.

 However, there are still unresolved issues with diffusion models and Stable Diffusion.
-For example, Stable Diffusion usually shows bad performance for compositional text-to-image synthesis (e.g., \textit{“an apple and a lemon on the table”}), and various efforts have been made to resolve this problem.
-Attend-and-Excite \cite{chefer2023attend} proposes novel attention map guidance to generate two different objects successfully.
-Several other studies suggest layout-based methods for compositional text-to-image synthesis \cite{li2023gligen,lian2023llm,phung2023grounded}.
-While there is a high interest in compositional text-to-image synthesis, recent studies are only focusing on synthesizing one object of each kind, leaving the problem of synthesizing multiple instances of each object unsolved (e.g., \textit{“three apples and five lemons on the table”}).
+For example, Stable Diffusion sometimes shows poor performance for compositional text-to-image synthesis (e.g., \textit{“an apple and a lemon on the table”}), and various efforts have been made to resolve this problem. \cite{chefer2023attend} proposed Attend-and-Excite, which uses novel attention map guidance for generating two different objects.
+Several other studies used layout-based methods for compositional text-to-image synthesis \cite{li2023gligen,lian2023llm,phung2023grounded}.
+While there is considerable interest in compositional text-to-image synthesis, recent studies have focused on synthesizing one object of each kind.
+This has left the problem of synthesizing multiple instances of each object unsolved, for example, “three apples and five lemons on the table."